SvenVw/fdm/.changeset/dirty-jeans-rhyme.md

 "@svenvw/fdm-app": minor
 ---

-Add `CultivationDetailsCard` enable the user, if applicable for this cultivation, to select a variety
+Add `CultivationDetailsCard` to enable the user, when applicable for this cultivation, to select a variety.